7thLucas/full-app-6a372-122dd-4777/_doc/product-overview.md

 - Teams of 10–50 people (server architects, client engineers, game designers, artists)
 - $500K–$5M+ in production and infrastructure cost

 No accessible platform exists that lets a non-technical solo creator build a genre-authentic strategy game from scratch.
 The tools are fragmented, the knowledge is gated, and the cost is prohibitive.
+Crucially, the high barrier is not purely accidental — established studios have an incentive to keep the moat deep, locking indie creators out through proprietary toolchains, expensive licensing, and complexity that takes years of specialist training to navigate.

 ## The Solution
 A single-source AI game development studio that: